TISDO

 Re: Mandatory Criminal Background Checks

-It was brought to the attention of the TISDO Board of Directors that the organization and its members are out of compliance with state law (UIL 1204 and TEC 33.085).
+All TISDO members are required by state law (UIL 1204 and TEC 33.085) to pass a criminal background check in order to participate.
 The law requires officials in UIL contests to have passed a criminal background check when they first join the organization and every three years thereafter.
-This was never implemented by TISDO nor noticed by the UIL, until now.

 Many of us complete a BGC for various organizations and have learned the systems do not talk to one another.
 You must complete the BGC through Dragonfly without regard to any other BGCs you have completed.